 For adjustable restraints, the requirements of this regulation shall be met with the top of the head restraint in all height positions of adjustment between 750 mm and 800 mm, inclusive.
 If the top of the head restraint, in its lowest position of adjustment, is above 800 mm, the requirements of this regulation shall be met at that position.
-If the front outboard head restraint is not attached to the seat back, the head restraint cannot be adjusted such that the backset is more than that designated in paragraph 5.1.5.1. or paragraph 5.1.5.2. when the seat back inclination is positioned closer to vertical than the position specified in paragraph 7.1.5.
-If the measuring reference point is the H-point, the head restraint shall conform to paragraph 5.1.5.1.; if the measuring reference point is the R-point, the head restraint shall conform to paragraph 5.1.5.2.:
+If the front outboard head restraint is not attached to the seat back, the head restraint cannot be adjusted such that the backset is more than that designated in paragraph 5.1.5.1. or paragraph 5.1.5.2 when the seat back inclination is positioned closer to vertical than the position specified in paragraph 7.1.5.
+If the measuring reference point is the H-point, the head restraint shall conform to paragraph 5.1.5.1.; if the measuring reference point is the R-point, the head restraint shall conform to paragraph 5.1.5.2.;

-- 5.1.5.1.
-When measured in accordance with paragraph 7.1.5.1., the backset shall not be more than [55 mm][70 mm]. - 5.1.5.2.
-When measured in accordance with paragraph 7.1.5.2., the backset shall not be more than [40 mm][55 mm]. - [Note for 5.1.6.: Netherland's proposal: In brackets until justification is provided for inclusion of requirement.
-Without justification, this will be deleted.] - [5.1.6.
+- [5.1.5.1.
+When measured in accordance with paragraph 7.1.5.1., the backset shall not be more than 55 mm.] - [5.1.5.2.
+When measured in accordance with paragraph 7.1.5.2., the backset shall not be more than 45 mm.] - [5.1.6.
 Outer edges and location of front contact surface of a head restraint